 What tax incentives exist to help families pay for college?

-Rapidly rising college expenses in the 1990s spurred the 1997 enactment of tax incentives for higher education, which included the Hope credit, the lifetime learning credit, and deductions for tuition and fees and for student loan interest.
-The Hope credit was subsequently supplanted by the more generous (but temporary) American opportunity tax credit enacted as part of the fiscal stimulus package and then extended through 2017.
+Rapidly rising college expenses in the 1990s spurred the 1997 enactment of tax incentives for higher education, which currently include the American opportunity tax credit, the lifetime learning credit, and deductions for tuition and fees and for student loan interest.

 American Opportunity Tax Credit